OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-1/index.md

 If we have good answers to most/all of these questions then we may have a construct we can reference, the Underdog Effect.
 If the answers are weak or unsure then we don’t.
 What we do currently have is a **hypothesis**, the Underdog Hypothesis (UH), first offered by Gibbs, Jarvis & Dufur (2012) when studying ice hockey.
 They state ‘*relatively younger players are thought to benefit by more competitive play with their older counterparts*’

-These are things we know very little about, yet, the flimsy and highly questionable ‘evidence’ for the UH is often used as a reason for not addressing the RAE for which there is 40 years of solid evidence.
+These are things we know very little about yet.The highly questionable ‘evidence’ for the UH is often used as a reason for not addressing the RAE for which there is 40 years of solid evidence.

 This is first in a series of articles that examine the research that is often quoted for the UH.
 Recent research has begun to assume the UH as a proven finding.
 Quick heads up, it’s not.